graphql/graphql-spec/spec/Section 6 -- Execution.md

         argument.
       - Let {fragmentDeferUsage} be a new Defer Usage record created from {label} and {deferUsage}.
-      - Add {fragmentDeferUsage} to {newDeferUsages}.
+      - Append {fragmentDeferUsage} to {newDeferUsages}.
     - Otherwise:
       - Let {fragmentDeferUsage} be {deferUsage}.
-    - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, fragmentDeferUsage, newDeferUsages, visitedFragments)}.
+    - Let {fragmentGroupedFieldSet} and {fragmentNewDeferUsages} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, fragmentDeferUsage, visitedFragments)}.
     - For each {fragmentGroup} in {fragmentGroupedFieldSet}:
       - Let {responseKey} be the response key shared by all fields in {fragmentGroup}.
       - Let {groupForResponseKey} be the list in {groupedFields} for {responseKey}; if no such list exists, create it as an empty list.
       - Append all items in {fragmentGroup} to {groupForResponseKey}.
+    - Append all items in {fragmentNewDeferUsages} to {newDeferUsages}.
   - If {selection} is an {InlineFragment}:
     - Let {fragmentType} be the type condition on {selection}.
     - If {fragmentType} is not {null} and {DoesFragmentTypeApply(objectType,